-Diamond Blackfan Anemia
+Diamond Blackfan Anemia (DBA) in Children

 Blood cells are made in the bone marrow, the spongy insides of long bones.
 In children with DBA, many of the cells that would have become red blood cells die before they develop.

 DBA may be passed down through families.
 About 50% of children with this disorder have a gene defect.
 In the other 50% of children with DBA, no gene defects are found and the cause is not known.

 What are the symptoms of DBA in a child?

 Most of the time, signs or symptoms of anemia appear by the time a child is 2 months old.
 Symptoms may range from mild to severe.
 They include:

 - Physical defects of the face, head, neck, hands and arms, kidneys, penis in males, and heart

 The diagnosis of DBA is usually made in the first year of life.
 It is diagnosed based on the signs and symptoms, and on the results of blood and bone marrow testing.